-Existing studies have indicated that the motivations of Hong Kong students choosing mainland universities are proved to be complex and varied.
-The impact of Hong Kong students' enrollment policies and practices in Mainland universities was analyzed before and after the Hong Kong Diploma of Secondary Education Examination (HKDSE) was introduced in 2012 (Te & Postiglione, 2018).
-Xu (2023) argued that local Hong Kong students' choice of Mainland universities is an economic trade-off.
-Ma (2017), in his critical study, defines China as a major "receiving country" in the trend of international student mobility and further explains the reasons why international students choose Chinese mainland as a destination for higher education.
-Another notable study investigated the underlying reasons for this educational choice after conducting interviews with 51 Hong Kong students studying in Mainland universities (Te, 2022).
-Although these studies have touched upon the attractiveness of China as a study destination, few of them have explored the motivations to enter mainland Chinese universities for higher education learning from the lens of Hong Kong's Secondary 6 (S6) students based on the push-pull theoretical framework.
-Therefore, this study, to explore the motivation of Hong Kong Secondary 6 (S6) students to return to the mainland for university studies, is of great importance.
-It contributes to providing some valuable insights for these mainland Chinese universities to enhance their offerings and attract more talented individuals to promote the comprehensive and high-quality development of China.
+Existing studies have indicated that the motivations of Hong Kong students choosing the Chinese mainland universities are proved to be complex and varied.
+The impact of Hong Kong students' enrollment policies and practices in the Chinese mainland universities was analyzed before and after the Hong Kong Diploma of Secondary Education Examination (HKDSE) was introduced in 2012 (Te & Postiglione, 2018).
+Xu (2023) argued that local Hong Kong students' choice of the Chinese mainland universities is an economic trade-off. ? (? ), in his critical study, defines China as a major "receiving country" in the trend of international student mobility and further explains the reasons why international students choose the Chinese mainland as a destination for higher education.
+Another notable study investigated the underlying reasons for this educational choice after conducting interviews with 51 Hong Kong students studying in the Chinese mainland universities (Te, 2022).
+Although these studies have touched upon the attractiveness of China as a study destination, few of them have explored the motivations to enter the Chinese mainland universities for higher education learning from the lens of Hong Kong's Secondary 6 (S6) students based on the push-pull theoretical framework.
+Therefore, this study, to explore the motivation of Hong Kong Secondary 6 (S6) students to return to the Chinese mainland for university studies, is of great importance.
+It contributes to providing some valuable insights for these the Chinese mainland universities to enhance their offerings and attract more talented individuals to promote the comprehensive and high-quality development of China.